Industry Facts

 productive trading relationships in the world.

-Forest product companies in B.C. have made significant capital investments in their facilities around the province, investing more than $14 billion in the province between 2009 and 2019.
+Forest product companies in B.C. have made significant capital investments in their facilities around the province, investing more than $15.8 billion in the province between 2013 and 2022.
 We have a modern, efficient industry in B.C. which has long been the cornerstone of the provincial economy and one of the largest employers in the province.

 How Softwood Lumber Trade

-With canada Benefits the U.S.
+With Canada Benefits the U.S.

 The U.S. needs Canadian lumber to build homes.
 Litigation and punitive tariffs restricts access to lumber imports, causing shortages and higher prices for U.S. consumers and home builders.